How to fight against corruption: Citizen Users Guide

 We are doing it from:

-15MpaRato: driver of the lawsuit against Bankia (for its flotation scam and the preferred shares’ case)
+15MpaRato: driver of the lawsuit against Bankia (for the preferred shares’ case)

 Xnet: who has been for years now promoting the use of the Internet to fight against abuses and improve democracy, and currently handles the Xnet’s Mailbox.